 The analysts tend to avoid negative opinions as they tend to receive flack from the management teams and pressure that they may lose access to the companies they cover.
-Analysts are not paid for the performance of their stock ratings; therefore they have limited motivation to be really truthful.
+Analysts are not paid for the performance of their stock ratings; therefore, they have limited motivation to be truthful.

 “Wall Street Analysts are bad at stock picking”

 Does “Buy” really mean buy the stock.
 What if the highest rating used is strong buy.
 Does that mean that buy is more negative than strong buy?